Feb 25, 2021 |

 By automating repetitive tasks, improving communication, and providing valuable insights, technology can greatly enhance the hiring process, making it more efficient and effective.
 However, it's important to use these tools responsibly and ensure they don't inadvertently introduce bias or overlook qualified candidates.

-Recruitment focuses on attracting candidates, while the hiring process includes selection and onboarding.
+Recruitment focuses on attracting candidates, while the hiring process covers the entire journey from sourcing and screening to selection and onboarding.